Frameworks

 • Developed basic MS Access support.

-• Initiated autocode and dbcopy.
+• Initiated some tools: autocode and dbcopy.

 TurboGears